Amplejohnny/Prisma_ORM/README.md

-This is just a prototype of how to use Prisma ORM to querry the PostgreSQL database. going forward, I will still do a full project on it.
+This is just an example of how to query the PostgreSQL database with Prisma ORM.
+Going forward, I will continue to work on it as a full project.